-Mike and I took the train up again and met Jeff at the center.
-I had to waste some money to buy more pictures for the documents—700 yen for two pictures!
-What a rip!—and then we waited for our test to start.
+We all took the train up again.
+I had to waste some money to buy more pictures for the documents—700 yen for two pictures!—and then we waited for our test to start.

 This time, we had a very nice lady.
 She explained the rules to our group again and didn’t ask us if we spoke Japanese at all.
 I thought that was a good sign—it meant she wasn’t already stressed out about having to test foreigners, like the first guy was.
 A huge part of whether you pass or not is if your instructor is comfortable—and being a foreigner tends to make them uncomfortable, even though they deal with us all the time.